 Start by teaching kids the basics: how to arm and disarm the security alarm, as well as how to identify different alerts.
 When instructing them, letting the alarm sound briefly will help everybody familiarise themselves with the noise and help eliminate panic later.

 Parents should work with their kids to come up with a safe, yet memorable arm/disarm code for their alarm system.
 Finally, stress the importance of not sharing the code with others to prevent having to change it later.
+Verisure has a great range of security devices.
+Check their website to see all the details and what best suit your needs.

 How to help your children cope after a break-in